kingston-hackSpace/MLX90640_Thermal_Camera_with_RaspberryPi/README.md

 </ul>

 <h3>How to use the terminal, introduction to linux commands.</h3>
-Load the terminal from the bar at the top of the window.(It is assumed that the script is on the Desktop of the Raspberry pi OS) Input the following commands:
+Load the terminal from the bar at the top of the window.
+Input the following commands:
 <ul>
 <li>cd Desktop/thermal_project </li>
 <li>sudo python3 thermal_project2.py</li>